samsaara/word2emoji/README.md

 ##### ToDo:
-Currently with the way I show emojis, it works best on Mac OS as it has native emoji support.
-So I'll to have to change a bit to make it compatible with other systems ( & web browsers).
-Also clickable emojis would be 👌🏼.
+Clickable emojis would be 👌🏼.